Getting your tattoo is always an exciting and rewarding experience. It is so exciting that aftercare is sometimes an afterthought.

 Should I Keep My Tattoo Wrapped After the First Day?

-Depending which type of product (tattoo film or plastic foil), your tattoo may require a wrapping for more than one day.
+Depending which type of product (tattoo bandage or plastic foil), your tattoo may require a wrapping for more than one day.

 It is also reliant on a couple of factors, including your tattoos' location and whether it is easily exposed to germs, or if you have a condition that may cause you to heal at a slower than average speed.